 Furthermore, hiring a back office services company will help you with the logistics.
 It will make sure the merchandise successfully gets through Mexican customs.
 The bookkeeping is handled by local expert accountants that are aware of tax regulations and make the entire exporting process run smoothly.
 Our client is most likely going to double their exports based on the popularity of their brand here in Mexico.

 Biz Latin Hub helps BrewDog and countless other companies to export their products to Mexico and the greater Latin American region.
 We are a market leader in helping both local and foreign companies to successfully do business in Latin America, by providing a full suite of multi-lingual market entry and back-office services.
-For more information on investing in Mexico, don’t hesitate to contact Alex at [email protected] to see how we can assist you with your Mexican investment.
+For more information on investing in Mexico, don’t hesitate to get in contact to see how we can assist you with your Mexican investment.